zonary123/CobblemonExtendedBattleUI/README.md

 ### What this mod does NOT do

 This mod does not give you any information that you could not otherwise have obtained.
-Opposition team size, team members, stats, moves, etc... are not and will never will be in the scope for this mod.
+Opposition team size, team members, stats, moves, etc... are not and never will be in scope for this mod.
 This mod is intended to only give any information that you could get via common knowledge, note taking, or reading the match log in a quick and easy way as a QOL upgrade.

 ## Controls